-The City of Belle Isle, Florida, a municipality incorporated in 1924, is located in Central Florida in Orange County and is considered part of the Orlando-Kissimmee-Sanford Metropolitan Statistical Area (MSA).
-The City of Belle Isle is a primarily residential community and was founded by area residents to protect Lake Conway and the surrounding chain of lakes and the beautiful natural environment of the area.
-The City currently occupies a total area of approximately 5.1 square miles, of which approximately 2.8 square miles is water, and is home to 7,032 residents according to the 2020 US Census.
+The City of Belle Isle, Florida, a municipality incorporated in 1924, is in Central Florida in Orange County and is considered part of the Orlando-Kissimmee-Sanford Metropolitan Statistical Area (MSA).
+The City of Belle Isle is a primarily residential community founded by area residents to protect Lake Conway, the surrounding chain of lakes, and the beautiful natural environment.
+The City currently occupies a total area of approximately 5.1 square miles, of which approximately 2.8 square miles is water, and is home to 7,032 residents, according to the 2020 US Census.

 The City's vision is "A safe, serene Florida community where families desire to reside, raise a family, enjoy our natural surroundings, excellent schools and quiet way of life."
-This statement reflects what the City believes is, can and should be the "ideal state" for the City.
-The City's mission statement defines the City's purpose and the reason why it exists which is "The City of Belle Isle continuously preserves our natural resources and enhances our quality of life through intelligent, inclusive leadership and outstanding municipal services."
+This statement reflects what the City believes is, can, and should be the "ideal state" for the City.
+The City's mission statement defines the City's purpose and why it exists: "The City of Belle Isle continuously preserves our natural resources and enhances our quality of life through intelligent, inclusive leadership and outstanding municipal services."

-The City Council adopted a Strategic Plan in April 2020 under Resolution 20-05 which identified three (3) priority strategic goals to enhance the community which are: To Improve Communication and Relationships with All Stakeholders, Internally and Externally; To Maintain and Enhance City Infrastructure; and To Maximize All of the City's Resources to Accomplish the Mission, Vision and Goals Efficiently and Effectively.
+The City Council adopted a Strategic Plan in April 2020 under Resolution 20-05, which identified three (3) priority strategic goals to enhance the community which is: To Improve Communication and Relationships with All Stakeholders, Internally and Externally; To Maintain and Enhance City Infrastructure; and To Maximize All of the City's Resources to Accomplish the Mission, Vision, and Goals Efficiently and Effectively.

-The City of Belle Isle is empowered to levy a property tax on both real and personal properties located within its boundaries.
+The City of Belle Isle is empowered to levy a property tax on real and personal properties within its boundaries.
 It also is empowered by state statute to extend its corporate limits by annexation, which occurs periodically when deemed appropriate by the City Council.
-Planned growth for the City includes those areas contiguous to the current city boundaries in the northwest and southwest areas of the City.
+Planned growth for the City includes those areas contiguous to the current city boundaries in the northwest and southwest areas.

-Being on Lake Conway, one of Greater Orlando's largest lakes, being in close proximity to the Orlando International Airport and other Orlando amenities, and having low property taxes makes the City of Belle Isle one of Orange County's most desirable communities.
+Being on Lake Conway, one of Greater Orlando's largest lakes, near the Orlando International Airport and other Orlando amenities, and having low property taxes make the City of Belle Isle one of Orange County's most desirable communities.

 The City of Belle Isle operates under a council-manager form of government.
-The legislative powers of the City are vested in the City Council consisting of a non-voting mayor and seven commissioners, each representing one of the seven districts in the City.
-Although the City is divided up by districts, the City Council is elected at large on a non-partisan basis.
-Commissioners serve three-year staggered terms and the Mayor serves a three-year term.
+The legislative powers of the City are vested in the City Council, consisting of a non-voting mayor and seven commissioners, each representing one of the seven districts in the City.
+Although the City is divided by districts, the City Council is elected at large on a non-partisan basis.
+Commissioners serve three-year staggered terms, and the Mayor serves a three-year term.
 City Council is responsible, among other things, for passing ordinances and resolutions, adopting the budget, appointing committees, and hiring the City Manager, City Clerk, and City Attorney.

-The City Manager is the chief administrative officer of the City and is responsible for carrying out the policies and ordinances of the governing commission, for overseeing the day-to-day operations of the government, and for the hiring of City employees and appointing the heads of various departments.
+The City Manager is the city's chief administrative officer responsible for carrying out the governing commission's policies and ordinances, overseeing the government's day-to-day operations, hiring City employees, and appointing the heads of various departments.

-The City of Belle Isle provides a range of services, including general administration and support services; police and fire protection; solid waste and recycling collection; construction and maintenance of streets, sidewalks and other infrastructure; planning and zoning; building permitting and inspections; code enforcement; and recreational activities and special events.
+The City of Belle Isle provides a range of services, including general administration and support services; police and fire protection; solid waste and recycling collection; construction and maintenance of streets, sidewalks, and other infrastructure; planning and zoning; building permitting and inspections; code enforcement; and recreational activities and special events.
 Fire protection, building permitting, and solid waste and recycling collection are contracted.
-Water and limited sanitary sewer services are provided by Orange County Utilities and Orlando Utilities Commission.
-Electric service is provided by Duke Energy.
+Orange County Utilities and Orlando Utilities Commission provides water and limited sanitary sewer services.
+Duke Energy provides electric service.